-Dorema kopetdaghense Pimenov: a potent antifungal medicinal plant
+Dorema kopetdaghense Pimenov: A potent antifungal medicinal plant

 Document Type : Short Communication